Into the woods: Nine tips for fairytale forest photography

 Watch the forecast

 Check the forecast regularly throughout your favorite season, and be ready to go at a moment’s notice.
-Many forest photographers also take daily walks in the woods, either alone or with a canine companion, so they’re already there when the perfect conditions arrive.
+Many forest photographers also take daily walks in the woods, either or with a canine companion, so they’re already there when the perfect conditions arrive.

 Quick tip: If it’s wet, or if you plan to shoot a stream, pond, or small body of water, carry a polariser.
 This will reduce glare, while also giving those lush greens a vibrancy boost.